Featuring the Graphical Automated Interface Assembly Line – Clone, Tweak, Test and Go!

 Step 10: Deploy Your Interface

 Once an interface has been tested from end-to-end, the final step is deployment to an eiPlatform runtime environment.
 The completed interface is saved as a set of discrete, easily managed configuration files.
-Promotion of an interface can be managed through your preferred source control system, simple file copy, a deployment API, or simple drag and drop (dd).
+Promotion of an interface can be managed through your preferred source control system, simple file copy, a deployment API, or simple drag & drop (dd).

 That’s it – EDI X12 interface configuration, testing, and deployment in 10 easy steps.
 Route your X12 transactions efficiently!